iroco-co/mail-inspector/README.md

 Usage: mail-inspector [FILE] <COMMAND>

 Commands:
+  display-recipients
+  display-sender
   count-recipients
   count-attachments
+  email-date
   help                Print this message or the help of the given subcommand(s)

 Arguments:
   [FILE]